NigelFinegan5p/cli-2/README.md

 To enhance the visual appeal of our calculator project with CSS.
 We applied styles to the buttons, display screen, and overall layout to make it user-friendly and appealing.

-As the project has numbers theme we kept the background image in alignment with the theme the website.
+As the project has a numbers theme we kept the background image in alignment with the theme the website.

-With the addition of and the font family font-family: 'zen dots', amaranth.
-We set the background color to the entire body with styles to the container too.
+With the addition of the font-family: 'zen dots', amaranth, we set the background color to the entire body with styles to the container too.
 Using the color #f2c40f.

 <br></br>
 <br></br>

 ## JavaScript Functionality

-We labelled the JavaScript file script.js, in which will write the JavaScript code for the calculation of the inputs.
+We labelled the JavaScript file script.js, in which we wrote the JavaScript code for the calculation of the inputs.
 We have created declarations and functions for manipulating operations in the calculator.

 We approached this using the Document Object Model (DOM) to manipulate elements within the HTML file structure index.html.